 California Probate Code Section 6240 provides a statutory will form.
 A free copy of the California statutory will is available on the State Bar of California website.

 For resources on how to make a will, living trust, power of attorney, and health care directives in California, go to our

 CA Estate Planning Books page which has a list of estate planning manuals.

 The Michigan Legislative Service Bureau publishes a helpful estate planning guide which contains the Michigan statutory will form.
 To print a free copy of the guide, including the will form, go to the

 New Mexico Will Form

 You can make a New Mexico statutory will under the state's Uniform Statutory Will Act.
 It is set forth in Section 45 of the NM Uniform Probate Code.
 To view the New Mexico statutory will form, go to NM Statutes Sec.
-45-2A-17, Form of Statutory Will, on the New Mexico Statutes and Court Rules site.
+45-2A-17, Form of Statutory Will, on the New Mexico Statutes and Court Rules website.